search

 1962-1965

-The Second Vatican Council, held in Rome, was a major assembly of the Catholic Church seeking to bring the Church closer to other Christian denominations and to modernize it in the context of the 20th century.
+The Second Vatican Council, held in Rome, is a major assembly of the Catholic Church seeking to bring the Church closer to other Christian denominations and to modernize it in the context of the 20th century.

 Contemporary Era